valike23/tech-challenge/adventure2/README.md

 ## Building Your Project

 1. **Build Components**: Create the components as per the pixel-perfect design using Figma, Svelte, and TypeScript.
-2. **Implement Functionality**: Ensure the app functions as described in the challenge requirements.
+2. **Implement Functionality**: Ensure the game functions as described in the challenge requirements.
 Use Node.js and TypeScript for server-side with a backend stack of your choosing.
 3. **Commit and Submit**: Commit your code to the forked public repository and inform us when you are done.
 4. **Bonus**: Deploy both backend and frontend (not a requirement).

 ## Submitting Your Solution

-1. **Deployment**: Deploy your application on Vercel.
+1. **Deployment**: If you deploy your application then provide a link to the live application.
-2. **Repository**: Commit your code to your public GitHub repository.
+2. **Repository**: Commit your code to your public GitHub repository, again provide a link to the repository.
-3. **Notification**: Let us know when your project is complete and share the repository link.
+3. **Notification**: Let us know when your project is complete and share the repository link..

 ## Technologies We Use